Stovetop salisbury steak is so delicious and easy. Tender ground beef 'steaks' are simmered in an onion and mushroom sauce in this classic recipe.

 Serve this recipe on mashed potatoes to soak up the wonderful sauce.
 You can also serve it on pasta or even polenta, but mashed potatoes are the classic accompaniment and my favorite.
 This recipe is the ultimate in comfort food.

-I love to serve this recipe with a simple side dish of buttered corn, and I always add a green salad to the menu for the flavor, temperature, and textural contrast.
-Toss the salad greens with sliced avocados and cherry tomatoes, and top with an Italian dressing.
+We love to serve this recipe with a simple side dish of buttered corn, and always add a green salad to the menu for the flavor, temperature, and textural contrast.
+Toss the salad greens with sliced avocados and cherry tomatoes, and top with Italian dressing.
 For dessert, brownies would be wonderful.

 - 1 egg